Businesslike: A poem about the need to protect your interests

 Poem about lifestyle choices

-It is a fact, that frequently other people will try to tell us how we should live our lives or express disapproval of our lifestyle choices in some way.
+It is a fact that frequently, other people will try to tell us how we should live our lives or express disapproval of our lifestyle choices in some way.

 For some reason, they think they get to decide what is or isn’t the correct way that we should conduct ourselves.

 Now I agree with the idea of right and wrong.
 I accept that certain things are universally considered wrong.
-Stealing for instance, or cheating on a loyal partner.
+Stealing, for instance, or cheating on a loyal partner.
 Essentially, this means doing things that hurt other people.

 However, if you choose to live in a way that does not hurt anyone else, why should that be anyone’s business but your own?